The Colors of the Wind: Hidden Messages of the Chumash Cave Paintings

 The Chumash People

 The Chumash people are one of many Native American tribes that once dominated what is now the USA.
-Located in modern day Santa Barbara, California, between the coast and the Santa Ynez Mountain range, the Chumash called themselves "the first people" believing the Pacific Ocean was their "first home".
+Located in modern day Santa Barbara, California, between the coast and the Santa Ynez Mountain range, the Chumash called themselves "the first people," believing the Pacific Ocean was their "first home".
 Scholars have determined the Chumash resided in this region for at least 11,000-13,000 years, thriving for such a long time in the same location due not only to their proximity to the sea, but also the fertility of the land between the mountains.

 Lining the coast for such an extensive period of time, the Chumash grew with the sea, and are distinguished for utilizing the redwood trees of the region to build boats far more advanced than those of their neighbors.
-While the medieval Vikings of northern Europe used their own remarkable building abilities to conquer other, less powerful groups of people, the Chumash utilized similar skills to create a form of transportation that allowed them not only to regulate the various villages within their tribe, but likely to spread the cultural artistry that now defines the southwestern coast of California.
+While the medieval Vikings of northern Europe used their own remarkable building abilities to conquer other, less powerful groups of people, the Chumash utilized similar skills to create a form of transportation that allowed them not only to regulate the various villages within their tribe, but likely to spread the cultural artistry that now defines the southwestern coast of California as well.
 According to the modern website of the Chumash in Santa Ynez, they "once numbered in the tens of thousands", spanning "7,000 square miles" (18129.92 sq. km) of the California coast.

 - Ten Mysterious Examples of Rock Art from the Ancient World